dtasada/GnomeMansLand/markdown/codebase_analysis.md

 ## Game Data and World Generation

 -   **Server-Side:** The server is responsible for generating and owning the game world.
 The world's terrain is created using a Perlin noise algorithm to generate a height map ([src/server/Perlin.zig](/src/server/Perlin.zig)).
--   **Client-Side:** The client receives the world data from the server and uses it to generate a 3D mesh for rendering.
+-   **Client-Side:** The client receives the map data from the server and uses it to generate a 3D mesh for rendering.

 ## Summary of Application Flow